ricbencar/wave-wind-data/README.md

    - **Functionality:**
      - Connects to the CDS API and downloads data in **GRIB format** into the `grib/` folder.
      - Implements robust error handling with a retry mechanism using **exponential back-off**.
-     - Extracts key variables from each GRIB file and appends the processed results to a CSV file.
+     - Extracts key variables from each GRIB file using IDW interpolation for an accurate estimate at the exact location.
      - Respects the defined time range (default: **1940 to 2025**).
      - Logs all major steps and issues to `download_era5_data.log`.